KBC Group (OTCMKTS:KBCSY) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of KBC Group (OTCMKTS:KBCSY) from a hold rating to a buy rating in a report published on Thursday morning, Zacks.com reports.
-They currently have $47.00 price target on the stock.
+KBC Group (OTCMKTS:KBCSY) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued on Saturday, Zacks.com reports.
+The firm presently has a $47.00 price objective on the stock.
+Zacks Investment Research‘s target price would suggest a potential upside of 12.63% from the company’s previous close.

 According to Zacks, “KBC Group NV is an integrated bank-insurance group, catering mainly for retail, private banking, SME and mid-cap clients.
 Its operating segment consists of Belgium Business, Czech Republic Business, International Markets Business and Group Centre.
 The Belgium Business segment engages in the retail and private banc assurance activities.
 The Czech Republic Business segment comprises all KBC’s activities.
 The Group Centre segment includes the operating results of the group’s holding-company activities.
 The International Markets Business segment comprises the activities conducted by entities in the other Central and Eastern European core countries.
 KBC Group NV is headquartered in Brussels, Belgium. “